eduardocs09/scalability-and-system-design-for-developers/01_web-application-and-software-architecture/11_stream-processing.md

 - Track service efficiency (e.g health check from millions of IoT devices worldwide);

 # Data Ingestion
-- Process of colelcting data streamin-ing from several sources and making it ready to be processed by the system;
+- Process of collecting data streaming from several sources and making it ready to be processed by the system;
-- Data is routed to different components/layers through the _data pipeline_, algorithms are run on it and it's archived;
+- Data is routed to different components/layers through the _data pipeline_, algorithms process the data and is archived;

 # Layers of Data Processing Setup
 - Data Collection & Preparation;